outcatcher/my-prompts/scene-critique-full.md

 Explain how the verb choice affects pacing or mood.
 If weak verbs are used intentionally for tone (shock, calm, numbness, detachment), note that.

-4. “Too Tight for Grounded Prose” Check
+3. “Too Tight for Grounded Prose” Check

 **Warn me if parts feel:**
 - unintentionally dense
 - overly poetic for the situation
 - emotionally over-explained
+- overexposing a single emotion through multiple, redundant descriptors or reactions
 - atmospherically heavy without purpose
 If density feels deliberate and emotionally justified, treat it as style, not an error.